Hochwertige Bildung

 5. The learner is able to engage personally with ESD.

-Behavioral learning objectives
+Behavioral learning outcomes

 1. The learner is able to contribute to facilitating and implementing quality education for all, ESD and related approaches at different levels.